RunhangShu/Myweb/content/post/Distinguish Virgin Drosophila.md

 ---

-In fly genetics study or fly behavior study, we often need virgin females.
+In fly genetics or fly behavior study, we often need to sort virgin females.
 Here, I will demo how to identify the virgins with simply two steps!

 #### **Step one: find the dark spot in the abdomen**